Omar Browne

-Omar Ezequiel Browne Zúñiga (born 3 May 1994) is a Panamanian professional footballer who plays as a forward for Panamanian Football League club Tauro F.C. and the Panama national team.
+Omar Ezequiel Browne Zúñiga (born 3 May 1994) is a Panamanian professional footballer who plays as a forward for Venezuelan Primera División club Estudiantes on loan from Tauro and the Panama national team.

 Club career

 Browne has played for several Liga Panameña de Fútbol clubs including Plaza Amador, Sporting San Miguelito, Chorrillo, Independiente, and Tauro, as well as for Montreal Impact and Forge FC in Canada on loan.

 Independiente

 In February 2019, Browne scored two goals against Toronto FC in two games to help Independiente reach the 2019 CONCACAF Champions League quarter-finals.

 Montreal Impact

 After a successful showing in the Champions League, Browne was loaned to the Montreal Impact for the 2019 season with an option to buy.
 In his debut match with the club, Browne scored the winning goal in a 1–0 victory against the Chicago Fire on 28 April.

 Forge FC

 In June 2021, Browne was acquired on loan by Canadian Premier League side Forge FC.
 However, after being unable to join the club due to a visa issue and in August, re-joined Independiente for training.
-On September 24, he was finally cleared to join Forge.
-He made his debut on September 25, scoring the winning goal in a substitute appearance in a 2–1 victory over Pacific FC.
+On 24 September he was finally cleared to join Forge.
+He made his debut on 25 September, scoring the winning goal in a substitute appearance in a 2–1 victory over Pacific FC.
 Three days later, he appeared in a 2021 CONCACAF League match against his parent club Independiente.

-In January 2022, Forge announced that is had extended Browne's loan ahead of the club's debut in the CONCACAF Champions League.
+In January 2022, Forge announced that it had extended Browne's loan ahead of the club's debut in the CONCACAF Champions League.
 However, he ultimately never joined the team for its 2022 season.